UnderstandLingBV/Tuktu/documentation/generators/nosql/tuktu.nosql.generators.KafkaGenerator.json.md

   * **config** *(type: object)* `[Required]`

     * **kafka_properties** *(type: JsObject)* `[Required]`
+    - Kafka properties given by a JSON object with key, value pairs containing strings only.

     * **topic** *(type: string)* `[Required]`
+    - The topic that messages are to be fetched about.

     * **stop_message** *(type: string)* `[Optional]`
+    - Stop as soon as this message is encountered.
+Ignored if to_string is false.

     * **to_string** *(type: boolean)* `[Optional]`
+    - Convert the message to a string, or keep it as a byte array.

     * **charset** *(type: string)* `[Optional]`
+    - The charset used to convert the message to a string.
+Ignored if to_string is false.

     * **threads** *(type: int)* `[Optional]`
+    - Number of threads to read partitions with.